List of The Waltons characters: Cindy Brunson Walton

-Ben's passionate love interest, introduced in the season 7 episode "Day of Infamy;" played by Robin Eisenman.
-Leslie Winston played Cindy from 1979 to 1981.
-She drives a characteristic red car and has a provocative reputation that earned her the nickname "Sinful Cindy" based on people's surface judgments of her.
-The real Cindy is sweet, caring, spirited, and hardworking.
-Ben suddenly decided to elope with her without consulting his family, which made them worry that he hadn't thought the decision through, but the couple proved to be sound as they became the parents of a healthy baby girl, Virginia, named after Cindy's home.
-When Ben becomes one of the Seabees, Cindy endures raising a child alone and having limited contact with her husband.
-During World War II's final days, Ben is taken prisoner by Japanese soldiers and Cindy has a vision warning her of this danger, but the atomic bombings in Japan result in his release from captivity and safe return home.
+Ben's passionate love interest, introduced in the season 7 episode 10 of "Day of Infamy;" (played first in one appearance in December 1978 by Robin Eisenman, and later by Leslie Winston), who portrayed Cindy for the rest of the series and reunion films, from 1979 to 1981.
+She made a striking entrance driving a characteristic expensive red roadster car and had a provocative reputation that earned her the nickname "Sinful Cindy" based on people's initial surface judgments of her.
+The real Cindy was sweet, caring, spirited, and hard-working.
+Ben suddenly decided to elope with her without consulting his family, which made them worry that he hadn't thought the decision through, but the couple proved to be sound as the moved into the house's side shed (of John-Boy's old newspaper office and printing press) plus soon became the parents of a healthy baby girl, Virginia, named after Cindy's home, and later nicknamed "Ginny".
+When Ben becomes one of the "Seabees" (Construction Battalion in the United States Navy), Cindy endures raising a child alone and having limited contact with her husband.
+During World War II's final months in 1945, Ben is taken prisoner in the Pacific Theater by Imperial Japanese troops during the last months of the war, and Cindy has a vision warning her of this danger, but the sudden unexpected atomic bombings in Japan and their surrender result in his release from captivity and safe return home.